guangxinsuuu/FiFaWC2026-Arbitrage-Monitoring-Platform/README.md

 - **Information Gap**: bookmaker divergence and price spread ranking
 - **Multi-Market Scanner**: totals, spreads, and Asian handicap signal coverage

-### Execution Context

-Each signal can include:

-- Best available odds by leg
-- Bookmaker source per leg
-- Suggested stake allocation
-- Expected profit
-- Net result after simplified commission model
-- Slippage buffer
-- Average retained time
-- Median retained time
-- Current live duration
-- Warning flags for suspicious or fragile opportunities

-### Market Coverage

-- H2H / 1X2
-- Totals
-- Spreads
-- Asian Handicap
-- Totals Middle

-Optional markets such as BTTS, Double Chance, and Draw No Bet are represented in the UI as disabled modules when they are not requested from the current odds provider.

 ## Technology

 The stack is intentionally simple, deployable, and infrastructure-friendly: